Below is a listing of all of Andrew’s published work, whether it is part of an anthology or a collection or a novel of his own.

 Edited by Susan Ethridge, Steven Luna, Jennifer Gracen, and K.D.
 McCrite

 I provided a humorous account in the form of a short story of the untimely death of a family member and the events that followed.

 The Darwin Awards III: Survival of the Fittest

 by Wendy Northcutt

-While he did not receive any writing credit for my contribution, Andrew did get a free copy of the book and a t-shirt.
-This book contains his first published words (around 500 of them, actually).
+While I did not receive any writing credit for my contribution, I did get a free copy of the book and a t-shirt.
+This book contains my first published words (around 500 of them, actually).
 Who would have thought that lighting one’s self on fire could be so funny?
 You can read hisy story on the Darwin Awards website under the title The Barbequed Chef or buy the book and read the whole collection (it’s hilarious in an “OMG human civilization is doomed” sort of way).